gloriousLoaf/Emoji-Runner-Lite/README.md

 score tracking is just handled via `localStorage` so it will obviously go away if you clear your storage.

+**It is still a desktop-only game.** For now, at least.

 This version is still in **beta** but the core game is fully functional.
 The HTML & CSS are based on the Handlebars and styles of Emoji Runner.
-The JS remains largely the same, and the game engine is still [P5.js](https://p5js.org) I even left most of the beginner-coder (// this is a function) style of comments in place, because why not?!
+The JS remains largely the same, and the game engine is still [P5.js](https://p5js.org).
+I even left most of the beginner-coder (// this is a function) style of comments in place, because why not?!
 That was all part of the journey.
 I do think I'll clean it up further from here in due time, but for now enjoy!